SamuelFolledo/DJango-Starter/ReadMe.md

 - ```$ python manage.py migrate``` - command to create the tables in the database in order to use them
     - __migrate__ commands looks at the __INSTALLED_APPS__ setting and creates any necessary database tables according to the database settings in your __mysite/settings.py__ file and teh database migrations shipped with the app
     - __migrate__ command will only run migrations for apps in __INSTALLED_APPS__
+### Creating Models
+- __Migrations__ are Django's way of communicating changes you make to your models (adding a field, deleting a model, etc.) into your database schema
+- A __model__ is the single, definitive source of truth about your data which contains __fields__ and __behaviors__ of the data you're storing.
+Django follows DRY principle and has the goal to define your data model in one place and automatically derive things from it.
+    - checkout /polls/models.py to see an example of model
+    - ForeinKey tells Django that each Choice is related to a single Question